Jobijollof/Everything-DevOps/prometheus/README.md

 - Cloud services: Prometheus can also monitor various cloud services such as AWS, GCP, and Azure, collecting metrics related to their usage and performance.

-Overall, Prometheus can monitor a wide range of systems and applications, making it a valuable tool for organizations that need to monitor and troubleshoot complex, distributed systems.
+Overall, Prometheus can monitor a wide range of systems and applications, making it a valuable tool for organizations that need to monitor and troubleshoot complex, distributed systems.gi